-For more information about outdoor physical activity during a wildfire incident, please click on the button below.
+For more information about specific activities during a wildfire incident, please click boxes below.

 Below is a statewide fire map from CalFIRE.
 Zoom in and out using the + and – signs located at the bottom left corner.
 Click on a fire symbol in the map to learn more information about that specific fire.